TarynHeilman/questionator/README.md

 # The Questionator

-## The lazy way to ask a random student a question

-The Questionator is a Python 3 Flask web application that collects student names and profile pictures from the Slack channel used for class.
+The Questionator is a Python 3 Flask web application that collects student names and profile pictures from a student Slack channel and then selects one to "questionate."

 It filters out any member with an `@galvanize.com` email address so you won't ask any support staff or instructors who are also on the channel questions.